Simple Parallelism Without Data Races

 is portable.

-What’s going on is that our declaration for Thing.price
+What’s going on is that our declaration for Thing.price left out crucial

 information that the compiler was previously able to infer, back when Thing